SNAP Benefits in Texas: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card.
-Think of it as a special debit card just for your food assistance funds.
-The state deposits your monthly benefit amount directly onto this card for you to use at authorized stores.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
+Think of it as a debit card for your food assistance.
+Each month, your benefit amount is deposited into this account.
+You can see your balance with apps like Benny.

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are designed to help you buy groceries for your household.
-You can use your EBT card to purchase a wide variety of food items that you take home to prepare and eat.
+Your SNAP benefits are designed to help you buy nutritious food for your household.
+You can purchase a wide range of grocery staples that you prepare and eat at home.

 How to Manage Your SNAP Benefits